SeannyPhoenix/god-is-the-devil/sketches/definitions-and-synonyms.md

 #### Definition

 A scandal is the revelation that an entity has transgressed social law, often having been kept secret for some time.
-This revelation is at odds with expected norma, usually in what feels like an affront.
+This revelation is at odds with expected norms, usually in what feels like an affront.

 ### Sin